Table of Contents

 You can create alerts directly from the alert overview section.
 To do this, click “Add Alert” on the right.

-In this article, we overviewed basic methods of anomaly detection and learned about the how Graphite and Hosted Graphite can notify us of anomalies in the metrics that we're monitoring.
+In this article, we overviewed basic methods of anomaly detection and learned about how MetricFire's Hosted Graphite can notify us of anomalies in the metrics that we're monitoring.